 As soon as we hopped in the water, one of the dive masters on staff said “Come with me, I’ll show you where you can see some turtles.”
 He swam off and we barely kept up.
 A few minutes later, he free dove down near where the reefs dropped off and pointed to a turtle, then another.
 I gave a thumbs up and tried to keep my snorkel in while a huge smile crept across my face.
 It was something out of a dream.

 As Buddy and I swam around in search of more turtles, and frankly away from the deeper drop off area that scared me a bit.
 We both swore we saw a shark.
 But, neither of us said anything until hours later because we didn’t want to freak me out more.
 He took a photo, and it turned out to be an ono fish when we zoomed in.
 Fooled us!
-I have to admit though, I may have hopped back on the boat had I not seen a sea turtle nearby.
+I have to admit though, I may have hopped back on the boat had I not seen a Hawaiian green sea turtle nearby.

-The best moment of the trip
+The best moment of this Hawaii snorkeling tour

 As a reward for my bravery, God must have encouraged this beautiful creature to head my way.
 He actually swam alongside me for what felt like five minutes.
 I was able to admire his coloring and graceful movements.
 We locked eyes, I swear it, and I had this moment of pure bliss and connection to nature.
 I understand why people fall madly in love with the ocean now.